manolobevia/coffeeScript/CoffeeScript (CS).md

 * In CS  `not isTrue` is the same like `!isTrue` in JS

-* This comparison statement with JS and CS
+* Comparison statement with JS and CS

 - - - -
 ```xPos = 300